-The credit quality of the Company's trade and other receivables, by major credit concentrations, cash and cash equivalents, and other financial assets at December 31, 2018 and 2017, was as follows:
+The credit quality of the Company's trade and other receivables, by major credit concentrations, cash and cash equivalents, and other financial assets at December 31, 2019 and 2018, was as follows:

-2018
+2019 2018

-Investment grade lı nvestment grade
+Investment grade Į. nvestment grade

 or secured ^{1,2} Unrated or secured ^{1,2} Unrated

 % % % %

 Trade and other receivables

-Rate-regulated customers 3 11 66 10 65
+Rate-regulated customers 3 11 64 11 66

-Non rate-regulated customers 14 9 6 19
+Non rate-regulated customers 13 12 14 9

-Total trade and other receivables 25 75 16 84
+Total trade and other receivables 24 76 25 75

 Cash and cash equivalents 100 - 100 -

+Finance lease receivables 100 - 100 -

-Loans and other long-term receivables 100 - 100 -
+Long-term receivables 100 - 100 -

-- 1 Credit ratings are based on the Company's internal criteria and analyses, which take into account, among other factors, the investment grade ratings of external credit rating agencies when available. - 2 Certain trade receivables and other financial assets are considered to have low credit risk as they are either secured by the underlying assets, secured by other forms of credit enhancements, or the counterparties are local or provincial governments. - 3 Rate-regulated customer trade receivables include energy sales and distribution and transmission, water sales, collection and conveyance of sanitary and stormwater, treatment of wastewater, rate-regulated and default electricity supply receivables.
-Under the Electric Utilities Act (Alberta), the Company provides electricity supply in its service area to residential, agricultural and small commercial customers at regulated rates and to those commercial and industrial customers who have not chosen a competitive offer and consume electricity under default supply arrangements.
+- 1 Credit ratings are based on the Company's internal criteria and analysis, which take into account, among other factors, the investment grade ratings of external credit rating agencies when available. - 2 Certain trade receivables and other financial assets are considered to have low credit risk as they are either secured by the underlying assets, secured by other forms of credit enhancements, or the counterparties are local or provincial governments. - 3 Rate-regulated customer trade receivables include energy sales and distribution and transmission, water sales, collection and conveyance of sanitary and stormwater, treatment of wastewater, rate-regulated and default electricity supply receivables.
+Under the Electric Utilities Act (Alberta), the Company provides electricity supply in its service areas to residential, agricultural and small commercial customers at regulated rates and to those commercial and industrial customers who have not chosen a competitive offer and consume electricity under default supply arrangements.